caporaso-lab/amf-tutorial/book/tutorial.md

     use.UsageOutputNames(visualization='taxa_bar_plots'))
 :::

-# Revision Questions
+## Revision Questions
 1. What are the dominant phyla in each in each group ?

-Note : Visualize the samples at Level 6 (which corresponds to the genus of AMF in this analysis), and then sort the samples by  env_broad_level,  You can add as many taxonomic levels levels you want.
+Visualize the samples at Level 6 (which corresponds to the genus of AMF in this analysis), and then sort the samples by  env_broad_level,  You can add as many taxonomic levels levels you want.
 If it's hard to visualize the dominant phyla in each in each group, download the csv file on left hand side and use this to plot a relative abundance chart.

-# Filtering Tables
+## Filtering Tables

 You can filter table if you want to work with specific group of taxa.
-You can create separate files for traditionnal and modern varieties if you want to.
+You can create separate files for traditional and modern varieties if you want to.

 :::{describe-usage}
 traditional_rice_table, = use.action(